Step-by-Step Guide | October 17, 2022

 • Who will be responsible for charging and when?

-• What internal stakeholders (bus drivers, maintenance workers, dispatch, etc.) need to be consulted and engaged in the planning process and how?
+• What internal stakeholders (school bus drivers, maintenance workers, dispatch, etc.) need to be consulted and engaged in the planning process and how?

 • What external stakeholders (students, parents, caregivers, community groups, etc.) should be consulted and engaged in the planning process and how?